1. Make Strips of Journaling

 Pros: You can fit in a lot more journaling than other methods.

 Cons: You need to find a page design that allows enough room for all of your journaling.
+The Journaling takes up a lot of space and may mean using less photos.

 12. Create a Journaling Timeline

 Pros: There is a lot more room to add little embellishments and use fun pen colors!
+You can write a lot of events.

 Cons: You will need to handcut the timeline size (2.125x11.125 in.) and take the time to write out each day or event.
+Plus, the journaling will be small.